AndreaSimongini/CASTOR/README.md

 ## Aknowledgments

-To acknowledge CASTOR in a publication, please cite Simongini et al. 2024 (not yet published) and link this github page.
+To acknowledge CASTOR in a publication, please cite [Simongini et al. 2024 | https://doi.org/10.1093/mnras/stae1911].

 Thank you!